-Second/Third Years

-LANG0001.
-Introduction to Italian life and culture (3 credits)

-(This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+Second/Third Years LANG0001.
+Introduction to Italian life and culture (3 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
 This course will give an outline of Italian civilization and contemporary culture in its manifold aspects, ranging from arts, history, music, Italian customs and traditions in the different regions and cities, to cinema and tourism, food, fashion, environment, education, sport and politics with particular focus on the youth world.
 The teacher will present a variety of subjects making use of videos and authentic materials (music, magazines, advertising, etc.), from which the students will choose topics and discuss them in discussion groups.
 Each group will then present, at the end of the course, a project on a particular subject.
 In case the students should be interested, some basic knowledge of the Italian language will be offered.
+Prerequisite: Nil.

 Medium of instruction: English.
 Knowledge of Italian is not necessary.
+This course will be offered in the second semester.

-LANG0006.
-Italian classical roots of European civilization (3 credits)

-(This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+1492 LANG0006.
+Italian classical roots of European civilization (3 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
 Touching on different subjects such as Latin Language and Philosophy, Architecture and Law, Literature and History, Religion and Politics, the course will examine how Europe was shaped by its Roman heritage and how classical roots contributed to create a multifaced but unique civilization.
 All lectures will be conducted in English.
+Prerequisite: Nil Assessment: 100% coursework.